NickFoden/react-img-select/README.md

 Default props are changing and prop names are subject to change as tinkering with best defaults is accomplished.
 Captions and keys and onPress are optional.
 Thinking about alternatives/flexibility for src.
 Will write out behaviors and examples this week as firm up the props.

+Height and Width are for the container/ul

+liHeight and liWidth handle the item/li <--- start here

 Current Props List

 ```js